Revive Your Dried Out Thyme Plant: A Guide

 What should be done when a thyme plant becomes woody and overgrown?

 When a thyme plant becomes woody and overgrown, it may be time to prune it back.
 Use a pair of sharp, clean scissors to trim away any dead or woody stems, being careful not to cut into the healthy green growth.
-This will help promote healthy growth and keep the plant looking neat and tidy.
+This will help promote healthy growth and keep the plant looking neat.

 Spread the love